Mercer University

 About the Foundation

-The Lettie Pate Whitehead Foundation was created by Conkey Pate Whitehead, Mrs. Whitehead’s youngest son, in honor of his mother.
-It was chartered in 1946 for the “aid and benefit of poor and deserving Christian girls and women” in nine states: Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
-The Foundation has awarded more than $998 million in grants since inception.
 The Foundation shares an office and staff with other Whitehead family philanthropies – the Joseph B. Whitehead Foundation and the Lettie Pate Evans Foundation – as well as with the Robert W. Woodruff Foundation.
-This arrangement came about through the friendship and business relationship between Mrs. Whitehead and Mr. Woodruff, longtime leader of The Coca-Cola Company.
-Each foundation is governed by its own board and charter.
+This arrangement came about through the friendship between Mrs. Whitehead and Mr. Woodruff, longtime leader of The Coca-Cola Company, and allows us to jointly consider and administer grants for all four foundations.

 Governance